For My Daughter's Honor: Plot

-While on a camping trip, Kelly catches Pete and Amy kissing during the night.
-Back at home, Betty Ann finds a love letter from Pete in Amy's room and reports it to the principal.
-Both Amy and Pete deny an affair, and Amy finally decides to break it off for good, finding herself more and more controlled by Pete who has become possessive and irrational.
-Amy eventually admits everything to her parents and Pete is arrested.
-He receives a jail sentence of five months as well as a 10-year probation.
+While Amy is away on a camping trip with the Nash family and Amy’s friend Kelly, Kelly sees Amy and Pete embrace which leads Amy to eventually confess to Kelly that the two slept together and to swear her to secrecy.
+Later on, Amy’s mom, Betty Ann, finds a love letter from Pete in Amy's room and reports it to the principal; both Amy and Pete deny an affair.
+Amy decides to end the relationship, finding herself more and more controlled by Pete who has become controlling and possessive, and she eventually admits everything to her mom and then her parents.
+Pete is arrested; he receives a jail sentence of five months as well as a 10-year probation.

 Betty Ann decides to sue the school due to them not acting on several allegations.
-Amy's classmates begin acting hostile towards her after Pete is suspended from his job before an important football game.
-She also falls out with her friends, and the Dustin family home is later vandalized.
-Amy considers dropping the case because she fears the aftermath will not be worth it, but eventually decides to go through with it, realizing she was groomed as Amy is trialed as an adult.
-She tells her parents she does not want someone else to go through it.
-Meanwhile, a former colleague and friend of Pete's visits him in prison.
+Amy's classmates begin acting hostile towards her as they blame her for Pete getting arrested because she came forward and because of the allegations Pete can no longer coach.
+She falls out with her friends, leading to the Dustin home being vandalized.
+Amy considers dropping the case because she fears the aftermath will not be worth it, but eventually decides to go through with it, realizing she was groomed.
+A friend of Pete's visits him in prison.
 Pete begs him to give Amy a note, which disgusts the friend, who tells him, "That’s not how you love a child."

 Amy and her family continue to work with their lawyers who think they have a successful case against the school board, and Amy begins to rebuild her life.
-The film ends with Betty Ann and Amy hugging in the car on the drive home; Betty Ann calls Amy her hero, and their estranged relationship is lovingly restored.
+The film ends with Betty Ann and Amy hugging in the car on the drive home from the lawyers; Betty Ann calls Amy her hero, and their estranged relationship is lovingly restored.
 The Dustin family go on to win the case.